Snapshots

 Using public images

-3. Enter the snapshot name and image tag or digest of any publicly accessible image from Docker Hub or from another public container registry.
+- Enter the snapshot name and image (tag or digest) of any publicly accessible image or container registry

 Once the snapshot is pulled, validated, and has an Active state, it is ready to be used.